raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 ![fully-scaled-simple1](https://user-images.githubusercontent.com/2329372/42052718-721db50a-7ac4-11e8-8709-abb304179e2c.png)

-## General Prerequisites
+## Prerequisites

-Depending on the role or instance, each has it's own respective software prerequisites, but the general prerequisites are the following below.
+Depending on the role or instance, each has it's own respective software prerequisites, but the *general prerequisites* are the following below.

 * Windows Server 2016
 * SQL Server 2016 SP1 with SQL Management Studio 2017